 Competencies and Instincts We’re Looking For

-- Strong emotional intelligence and a deep-seated curiosity about humans and their motivations
+- Has strong emotional intelligence and a deep-seated curiosity about humans and their motivations

-- Has impeccable communication skills and is a bit of a nerd about grammar.
-(You might be a grammar nerd if: It drives you nuts when people use a hyphen where they should use an en dash or em dash.)
+- Has impeccable communication skills and is a bit of a nerd about grammar

 Core Tasks and Relationships

 - Schedule client meetings

 - Maintain constant awareness of scope of work